 Our commitment to respecting and promoting human rights, including modern slavery and human trafficking, applies to all Johnson & Johnson locations, operating companies and business operations worldwide.
 We recognize that human rights due diligence is a continuous process, and we have policies, processes, training and monitoring management systems in place in furtherance of this commitment.
 We expect our business partners—including suppliers and customers—to share our commitment to respect human rights.
 All suppliers shall comply with our RSS, which set forth our requirements around business practices.
 Processes are in place to identify and manage human rights risks associated with our supply base.
 We have also established due diligence processes to assess and monitor compliance of our suppliers with labor, employment, environment and business ethics provisions of the RSS.

-Across our business, we source commodities and raw materials in multiple categories.
-Some of these require heightened procurement focus due to critical environmental or biodiversity concerns or elevated human rights risks in the supply chain.
-We collaborate with supply chain partners to understand the potential risks and impacts of our procurement activities in these areas and define appropriate standards and controls in responsible sourcing of commodities and materials of concern.
+Throughout our business, we source commodities and raw materials, some of which require heightened procurement focus due to critical environmental or biodiversity concerns or elevated human rights risks in the supply chain.
+We work to understand the potential risks and impacts of our procurement activities in these areas and define appropriate standards and controls in responsible sourcing of commodities and raw materials of concern.

-We categorize supplier non-conformances for both EH&S and social audits as critical, major and minor, and we communicate the findings to each supplier with our expectations for a documented plan of time-bound corrective actions and demonstrated improvement.
+We categorize supplier non-conformances for both EH&S and social audits as critical, major and minor, and we communicate the findings and how we categorize them to each supplier with our expectations for a documented plan of time-bound corrective actions and demonstrated improvement.
 When critical findings are identified during audit, we expect immediate mitigation of the risk.
 We aim to maintain long-term relationships with suppliers and prefer to work with them to resolve audit findings and drive continual improvements in standards.
-If significant non-conformance with our standards cannot be sufficiently resolved, we withdraw existing business or decline to start business with a potential new supplier.
+If significant non-conformance with our standards cannot be sufficiently resolved, we withdraw business from that supplier or decline to start business with a potential new supplier.

 We provide the following forms of support for post-audit supplier improvement: